ArtOfCode-/artofcode-.github.io/_posts/2021-03-09-the-ones-we-remember.md

 there's no convincing them and your professionalism and politeness only annoys them more until they hang up on you.

 Most abuse directed at us is unintentional.
-Folks calling the emergency services are often in a stressful situation, and depending on how you manage stress that can come out in outburts of swearing and abuse.
+Folks calling the emergency services are often in a stressful situation, and depending on how you manage stress that can come out in outbursts of swearing and abuse.
 It's not personal.
 I can usually bank on getting at least one of these calls every shift.

 True abusive callers are more rare, and usually funnier because of how far-fetched some of the things that get said are.